|

 Dong Tinglan (695 - ca. 765) was a famous qin player.
 The Qin Shi biography specifically mentions only one melody, Hu Jia (giving no indication of which of the many versions this might refer), but he is also associated with several others, including Yi Zhen and Yunzhu Ta.4

-Xu Jian's Qinshi Chubian discusses Dong Tinglan in Chapter 5, as follows (p.55):
+Xu Jian's Qinshi Chubian discusses Dong Tinglan in Chapter 5, as follows (p.55; 中文):

 References in Qinshu Daquan include:

-The biography in Qin Shi begins,12
+The biography in Qin Shi begins as follows,14

 Footnotes (Shorthand references are explained on a